TAOGenna/pytorch-language-driven-semantic-segmentation/README.md

 ### Training Lseg -->

 ## Acknowledgements
-- To Richard Zhao for answering all my annoying questions, and for provide the dataset
+- To Richard Zhao for answering all my annoying questions